dclive/SurfaceLaptopGo/README.md

 Tested with:  12.5.1.
 That's it.
 These are early days yet.

 V1.01 Changes:
 1. Tested very briefly with 12.6.1.
 Works great in quick tests.
+Note:  airportitwlm.kext DEPENDS ON your OS version.
+So if you aren't running 12.x, you MUST change airportitwlm.kext version.
+You may wish to keep airportitwlm.kext disabled while you get your OS set up.
 2. USB Mapping put back in place.
 Now sleep/wake works and after sleep, brightness is back and looks good!
 Big improvement.
 Overall,  a much better experience.
 Get v1.01!
 Note that in brief testing with 12.6.1, wake doesn't seem to work.
 More testing is required.
 Please provide any feedback you can.